tessgi/TessGiWebsite/content/pages/observing/observing-technical.md

 *A movie of how scattered light hits the CCD's in sector 19.*

-For more information about scatterd light see section 7.3 of the [instrument handbook](https://archive.stsci.edu/missions/tess/doc/TESS_Instrument_Handbook_v0.1.pdf)
+For more information about scattered light see section 7.3 of the [instrument handbook](https://archive.stsci.edu/missions/tess/doc/TESS_Instrument_Handbook_v0.1.pdf)

 ### Cosmic rays